-Emily Hawley, MT-BC, graduated from Anna Maria College in Paxton, MA with a Bachelor's degree in music therapy and minor in psychology in the spring of 2019.
-Her internship experience took place at Orchard Street Academy in Marlborough, MA, with at-risk youth in a therapeutic school setting.
+Emily Hawley, MT-BC, graduated from Anna Maria College in Paxton, MA with a Bachelor's degree in music therapy and minor in psychology.
+Her internship experience took place with at-risk youth in a therapeutic school setting.
 There she learned the value of trauma informed approaches and how to utilize dialectical behavioral therapy skills for self-care and client wellness in consult and supervision settings.

 Emily currently is a board-certified music therapist and is certified in resource-oriented music and imagery.
 Music and imagery is something Emily is highly passionate about and likes to incorporate in supervision spaces for creative processing and expression.
-Her clinical experience ranges across populations of at-risk youth with mental health needs, specialized education groups, early intervention and adults with disabilities.
+Her clinical experience ranges across populations of at-risk youth with mental health needs, specialized education groups and adults with disabilities.
 Emily has been a supervising therapist for several practicum students, previous interns and colleagues throughout the past several years and has a commitment to continually exploring her own growth and supervision approaches.
-In addition, Emily is the current Vice-President Elect for the New England Region of AMTA.
+In addition, Emily is the current Vice-President for the New England Region of AMTA.

-Emily has been a part of the RMTS team for approaching 5 years.
+Emily has been a part of the RMTS team for over 5 years.
 Throughout her time, she has developed into her current role as a lead music therapist providing individual and group supervision to a cohort of clinicians on the team.
 Emily is involved in several project initiatives including Staff Beats, Happy Committee, and DEI Committee which strive to bring cohesiveness to the workplace and share that model with other corporate companies.
 Emily is passionate about supporting others in creating a foundation to thrive.